lblod/form-content-service/README.md

 ### No Generator Shape Paths

-Currently, this service only supports generators with simple paths in their shape, e.g.
+Currently, this service only supports generators with simple paths and with nested types in their shape, e.g.

 ```
 ext:mandatarisG a form:Generator;